giulnicole/RVerse/README.md

 - Basic syntax for kableExtra
 - How to organise databases

+### Homework
+- Try to reproduce the markdown file *Plots.R* in Day2 folder and understand the commands.
+- Change layout of graphics and knit the file.
+- Use medicaldata package to investigate another dataset.

 ### Day 3: still under review
 - Longitudinal and cross-sectional data some examples